nyu-ossd-s18/phaser-coord/README.md

 ## March 20th Meeting Notes
 Objective: Go through Phaser3 tutorial and examples sandbox to find bugs.

-We found a number of errors while going through sandbox examples together, although many of them were already reported.
+We found a number of errors while going through sandbox examples together, although some of them were already reported.

 - Pacman: Game will not load because of TypeError: this.body.setTypeB is not a function
 - Cannon: Game will not load because of TypeError: this.load.obj is not a function